Addiction and alcoholism are family illnesses that destroy the entire system.

 It is difficult to know “what to say” to that family member…. that is why there are professionals trained to help in this area.
 These professionals can take the form of a drug counselor, a marriage and family therapist, or an interventionist.
 The important thing is to get someone to help who is trained in working with addiction.

 The good news is that the alcoholics/addicts do recover – and so do their families.
 Millions of people have changed their lives by seeking help for their chemical addiction.

 Recovery begins with asking for help.
 Families are not equipped to “self-help” themselves into drastic change.
 Addiction festers in the family system because it is like a petri dish that contains all the required ingredients for addiction to grow.

-The Landing is an addiction treatment center for men that also focuses on integrating the family into the treatment process.
+Sierra by the Sea is an addiction treatment center for men that also focuses on integrating the family into the treatment process.